Disclosure movement: 2017 – 2021

 Enthusiasm for disclosure accelerated on December 16, 2017 when the New York Times published a story with the sensational headline "Glowing Auras and ‘Black Money’: The Pentagon’s Mysterious U.F.O.
 Program" that reported on the Advanced Aerospace Threat Identification Program and popularized speculations that the government might soon reveal "what it knows about UFOs".
 The same Times story included the first of a series of videos of UFOs filmed by US Navy pilots and claimed by advocates to depict vehicles representing "extraordinary technology".
 The videos further spurred interest in claims of secret government UFO files and extraterrestrial encounters.
 Disclosure advocates Harry Reid, Luis Elizondo, and Tom DeLonge expressed their hope that the release of the videos was only the beginning of further revelations to come.
 In 2019, Navy fighter pilot Ryan Graves founded the group Americans for Safe Aerospace to "advocate for more disclosure by the military and other government agencies".

-During 2021, personalities ranging from Director of National Intelligence John Ratcliffe to former president Barack Obama shared their thoughts about UFOs, with Obama saying that footage and records of unidentified objects exist, but dismissing claims of extraterrestrial encounters.
+During 2021, personalities ranging from Director of National Intelligence John Ratcliffe to former President Obama shared their thoughts about UFOs, with Obama saying that footage and records of unidentified objects exist, but dismissing claims of extraterrestrial encounters.
 In covering Obama's comments, CNN noted "Believing UFOs are real does not require believing in aliens; UFOs are simply unidentified flying objects.
 There is no assumption they contain other life forms."
 In April, Harry Reid published a letter attesting that Elizondo held a leadership role in the AATIP program.
 In August, news magazine 60 Minutes aired an in-depth report on UAP claims.